St. Jude Riata Lead Problems? Class action lawsuit may form attorneys filing claims.

 - 3 malfunctioning leads had abrasions that could have been caused by friction, but the cause was not listed

 If you or someone you love trusted this product and you suffered as a result, you need to seek the help of Riata lead class action lawsuit lawyers who have been helping consumers hold corporations accountable all over the United States for decades.
-Contact the Hood National Law Group today to schedule a free initial consultation.
+Contact National Injury Help today to schedule a free initial consultation.

 Riata Leads Lawsuits in these States: